MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-on-premises-to-github.md

 <a id="github-ent-oauth-server" />

+::: moniker-end

 ## Connect Azure DevOps Server to GitHub Enterprise Server

 1. Open the web portal for your Azure DevOps Server.

-1. Choose the :::image type="icon" source="/azure/devops/media/icons/project-icon.png" border="false"::: Azure DevOps logo to open <strong>Projects</strong>, and then choose the Azure Boards project you want to configure to connect to your GitHub Enterprise repositories.
+1. Choose the :::image type="icon" source="/azure/devops/media/icons/project-icon.png" border="false"::: Azure DevOps logo to open  **Projects**, and then choose the Azure Boards project you want to configure to connect to your GitHub Enterprise repositories.
 ::: moniker range="azure-devops-2020"
 1. Choose (1) **Project Settings**> (2) **GitHub connections**.

 	:::image type="content" source="media/github-ent/open-project-settings-github-connections-2020-1.png" alt-text="Screenshot of open Project Settings>GitHub connections.":::

 1. If it is the first time making a connection from the project, choose the authentication method you want to use to make the connection:
-	- **Connect your GitHub Enterprise Server account** to use Oauth.

 	- **Personal Access Token**, for details see [Connect using a Personal Access Token](#github-ent-pat).
 	- **User Name and Password**, see [Connect using a Username and Password](#server-github-ent-username).